Your search did not match any results.

 Oracle Machine Learning also supports a "drag and drop" graphical user interface, Oracle Data Miner, that is integrated with Oracle SQL Developer and is capable of executing user-defined R functions as part of user-created analytics workflows.

 Transparency layer - Leverage R data.frame proxy objects so data remains as database tables and views.
-Overloaded R functions translate select R functionality to equivalent SQL functions for in-database processing, parallelism, scalability and security.
+Overloaded R functions translate select R functionality to equivalent SQL for in-database processing, parallelism, scalability and security.
 Data scientists can use familiar R syntax to manipulate database data that remains in the database.
 Leverage the package OREdplyr, which provides overloaded functionality from the popular open source R dplyr package.

 Machine Learning Algorithms - R users can take advantage of Oracle Machine Learning’s library of in-database, parallel algorithms using the R language.
 Users can specify machine learning models using the familiar R formula syntax.
+Algorithms support classification, regression, anomaly detection, clustering, feature extraction, time series, and association rules.

 Integrated Text Mining - The in-database algorithms accept text columns from tables and views, and then automates term and theme extraction.
 The extracted data is combined with other predictors in building models and scoring data.